The accidental secretary becomes a hitmaking singer.

 According to Seltzer, although she worked to help the Jackson 5 get started, the story of Diana Ross discovering them came from Mike Roshkind – Motown’s publicity chief at the time.

-Hank Cosby was right
+Hank Cosby was right.

 Hank Cosby was a Motown producer who attended the Jackson’s audition.
 According to his widow, Pat, “I can recall the look in his eyes when he came home and told me about the audition.
-He was absolutely blown out the water, just amazed.
+He was absolutely blown out of the water, just amazed.
 I’ve always remembered his exact words: ‘I have no doubt that these kids are going to cover the world.'”

 In December 1969, they released their first album Diana Ross Presents the Jackson 5.
 It soared to number 5 on Billboard’s Top 200 albums and their first single, I Want You Back reached number 1.
-ABC followed in May 1970 reaching number 4 on the album chart and producing two more number one pop singles The Love You Save and ABC with the latter displacing The Beatles Let it Be at the top of that chart.
+ABC followed in May 1970 reaching number 4 on the album chart and producing two more number one pop singles – The Love You Save and ABC – with the latter displacing The Beatles Let it Be at the top of that chart.
 When I’ll Be There from Third Album reached the top of the chart, they became the first male group to debut four consecutive number one hits.
 The song sold more than 6 million copies worldwide and replaced Marvin Gaye’s I Heard it Through the Grapevine as Motown’s biggest selling single.

 Gordy wrote, “their hard work was unconditional, and they were willing to sweat to perfection.”
 They absorbed all the training and advice the Motown hit-making machine offered and became the ideal group to transition Motown’s expansion to Los Angeles.